llfbh33/TaskFlow/README.md

     - npm install axios cherrio

-- when logging in, the users name does not produce
+- when logging in, the users name does not produce - it does if you refresh
 - when logging out, if you are not on the search tab, it does not transfer to the search tab